#0387: Shaping the tools before they shape us

 I like how UNICEF is leading the way when it comes to exploring blockchain tech for innovating governance strategies.
-I also like how Red Cross is exploring Islamic financing to introduce bond-like systems in traditional humanitarian activities, such as water and sanitation.
+I also like how the Red Cross is exploring Islamic financing to introduce bond-like systems in traditional humanitarian activities, such as water and sanitation.

 Norway is extremely engaged in exploring distributed ledger technologies, but more broadly one of the main focuses is on digital identity.
-Unsurprisingly, Norway has one of the most solid systems, but there is still?a lot to learn in how to make these strategies resilient to crises, and flexible to adapting to changing demographics and migratory phenomena.
+Unsurprisingly, Norway has one of the most solid systems, but there is still a lot to learn in how to make these strategies resilient to crises, and flexible to adapting to changing demographics and migratory phenomena.

 A favourite future quote?